-Her Majesty's Lord-Lieutenant of Greater London is received at the Great West Door by the Dean and Chapter of Westminster and is conducted to his place in Quire.
+Her Majesty's Lord-Lieutenant of Greater London is received at the Great West Door and is conducted to his place in Quire.
 All remain seated.

-The procession of the Mayors of the London Boroughs, together with The Lord Mayor of Westminster in Civic State, enters the Abbey Church and moves to places in Quire.
-All stand, and then sit.
+The procession of the Mayors of the London Boroughs, together with The Lord Mayor of Westminster in Civic State, enters the Abbey Church.
+All stand as the procession moves to places in Quire, and then sit.